msilveiragjunior/Data_Analysis_With_Python/README.md

 If you notice improvements, corrections, or would like to contribute,
-please feel free to open an issue — constructive feedback is always welcome. 🙌
+please feel free to open an issue — constructive feedback is always welcome. 🙌 To install the modules necessary to work with this repo, you'll need this command and the file requirements.txt inside your folder: pip install -r requirements.txt

 ---